 Sitting on a pile of debt and not doing anything about it except paying the minimums on all of your balances and living paycheck to paycheck?
 It’s time to turn that ship around.
 Showing irresponsibility with finances could be a red flag to irresponsibility elsewhere.
 Being in a tough spot doesn’t mean you have to throw in the towel, because potential mates are going to write you off immediately.

 Whether it’s student loans, credit card debt, or a week with one too many spontaneous trips to the bar that weren’t thought out ahead of time, most people are dealing with financial troubles of their own.
-But some may prejudge according to your public image you project when it comes to finances.
+But some may prejudge according to the public image you project when it comes to finances.

 Take action: Showing drive and determination is the first step.
 A person who has goals set in place and a plan of action appears much more dateable than someone who is just going to complain about their money situation.
 What are you doing to get out of your financial rut?
 Start with a bare-bones budget to see what the necessities are (not coffees every morning from Starbucks or a new video game).
 If the looming shadow of student loan debt hangs over you, look into refinancing options and see if there is a solution that can help you.
 Credit card debt is astronomically high in the US, but there are a lot of different angles you can approach reducing your credit card debt, so find what works and get cracking and you will get on the road to financial freedom and show a potential romantic partner that there is someone who cares about the future.